 In her essay Compulsory Heterosexuality and Lesbian Existence (1980), Adrienne Rich pointed out that gender and sexuality behave like any other ideology, bringing to mind the way we shape our behavior around religious dogmas and gender norms.
 The way we label ourselves, and each other, is shaped by the people around us from the moment we are capable of conscious thought.

 And so, the continued reinforcement of the order established centuries ago, when religion began to spread and connect the quarrelsome kindgoms of medieval Europe, has led society to accept heterosexuality as its “natural” foundation.
-It’s interesting to note that the oder that underpins the social structure of the contemporary world still relies greatly on the rules and aberrations that were used to instil fear in the illiterate masses of the Middle Ages.
+It’s interesting to note that the oder that underpins the social structure of the contemporary world still relies on the rules introduced to instil fear in the people of the Middle Ages.

 This may indicate why some people mistakenly think of one partner as “the man” in a homosexual relationship, and the other “the woman”.
 And of course, it clarifies why, for centuries, men were encouraged to be sexually active and women sexually passive.